mmiklavc/hadoop-bootstrap-archetype/README.md

 1. Hadoop repo
 1. Unit testing deps
-1. .gitignore for that accounts for Maven, Eclipse, and IntelliJ IDEA
+1. .gitignore that accounts for Maven, Eclipse, and IntelliJ IDEA
 1. Adds source and javadoc jars when your project is installed/deployed via Maven
 1. Release plugin configuration and instructions in the materialized project's README.md